ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 own, and then you can come back and explore more advanced features as you need them.

+@ add a summary of where we got to previously

 ## Chapter 4: running rules in parallel

 Let's take a look at the `sketch_genomes` rule from the last